Ashager Araro

 Ashager Araro (אשגר ערו; born 1991) is an Ethiopian-Israeli activist.

 Early life and education

-Araro was born while her parents were traveling from their home of Gondar via the Ethiopian capital Addis Ababa to Israel as part of Operation Solomon.
+Araro was born while her parents were traveling from their home in Gondar via the Ethiopian capital Addis Ababa to Israel as part of Operation Solomon.
 She was raised in Yavne.
 During the Second Intifada, Araro's parents often refused to let her leave the house due to fear for her safety.

 While growing up in Israel, Araro experienced racism as an Ethiopian Jew.
 For example, she was placed in a remedial English class that only had other Ethiopian students; she later recounted: "the only characteristic that determined if you ended up in the remedial class was your ethnicity".

 Araro studied government, diplomacy, and strategy at the IDC Herzliya.

 Career

 Araro served in the Israeli Defense Forces (IDF) as a Lieutenant in the Paratroopers Reconnaissance Unit.
 She has said that she learned to speak up for herself while serving in a unit dominated by men.
 As part of her service, she was also an ambassador for Stand With Us.

 She has since worked as a captain in the reserves of the IDF.